ScottyLabs/wdw/frontend/lab/index.md

 implement it.

 ## Diving in
-The code and tutorial for this lab will be hosted on GitHub.
+The code and tutorial for this lab will be [hosted on GitHub](source-final).
 Each step is a commit, allowing you to see what changed between steps.
 Links will be provided to the code of the step in question.
 Most of the explanations will not make sense if you do not also take a look at the corresponding code, so be sure to do that.

-To browse the final source code, use [this link][source-final].

-To download the final source code, use [this link][source-final-zip].

 ## Step 1: Initial HTML and CSS
 __[download starter code][starter-code]__, __[diff for this step][diff-1]__, __[code at this step][step-1]__